Assembly Line Balancing

 Not only is the varying labor time for each model or option important to consider, but also the total demand for each model and option configuration.
 Users can provide demand percentages for each model and option within the timeframe for which they are planning the balance.
 Alternatively users can provide an order file that includes a list of each unit serial number and its model and option definition, from which the demand percentages are automatically calculated.
 With this information, the weighted average labor time across all units can be considered in addition to the most frequent and worst case configurations.

 Each balance is stored as a scenario.
 No matter how many changes you make to task assignments, takt time, model and option demand percentages, constraints, etc., you can save an unlimited number of scenarios.
 Scenarios can be organized in a flexible folder structure within the software for convenient retrieval, so that each line balance created can be reviewed or used for implementation at a later time.
 Direct comparison of one scenario to another is also easy.
+Since scenarios, which contain detailed Activity (task), Part, Tool and Station data are stored as XML data sets, they can be easily accessed by external applications and provide for a powerful data sharing capability.
+Additionally, since scenarios are stored external to the database they are only updated when the engineer chooses to re-synchronize any particular scenario with the database.
+Synchronization essentially updates a scenario with any changes to the Activities or Activity Precedence which occurred since it was last created or updated.

 Let the software generate a mixed model Yamazumi chart that you can not only print and review, but actually manipulate and use to reassign tasks as you analyze.